openSUSE/osem/README.md

 # Sprints

 * once in a while (2 weeks, currently) we catch up on freenode#osem to review results of previous sprint and plan next one.
-* date of the meeting should be last working day before the end of current sprint (Milestone in Github terms)
+* date of the meeting is discussed and chosen beforehand with preference to friday (Milestone in Github terms)
 * on meeting we discuss what is achieved and what is not
 * we do planning of next sprint tasks.
 It is a commitment.
 We will do our best to deliver what we agreed on
 * we use [waffle.io](https://waffle.io/opensuse/osem) to track current GH issues/pull requests